ajmyyra/dlcal/README.md

 We'll use pm2 application manager to run the program.

 Install pm2 as shown below.
-Before actually running the app (pm2 start) remember to create your own config.js with correct settings.
+Before actually running the app (pm2 start) remember to create your own config.js with correct settings (see above).

 ```
 sudo npm install pm2 -g